New Kitten Care

 Your new kittens food and water bowl should be metal or ceramic.
 DO NOT buy plastic bowls one because cats are more prone to feline acne with plastic bowls.
 And two because no matter how much you clean them you can't get in the scratches of the plastic which carries bacteria.
 Make sure to clean your kittens bowls daily with a very diluted antibacterial soap or bleach and hot water.
 Make sure to rinse thoroughly!
 Also a good thing to remember is keep your kittens food and water bowls far away from their litter box.
 Cats and kittens are very clean animals and do not like to eat and drink where they potty.
 You can also purchase a food and water bowl matt to go underneath.

 Nutrition is very vital to your new kitten (see my nutrition and health page) so feeding him or her the proper diet is very important!
 I recommend a food with NO by-product.
 By product is all of the bad parts of meat and is not healthy at all.
-Royal Canin and Blue Buffalo is one of the few kibbles that does not carry by product it is very Natural!
-And you can get it at most any pet store.
+It is important that for the first 2 months while your kitten is adjusting that you feed him or her the food we recommend.

 Dust free litter is best, but if you do not get a dust free litter then I would highly recommend using a box without a top.
 This way when they scratch around dust can be released in the air and not stay trapped in the box(and get into their lungs).
 They do sell litter boxes with no top but a ring around it that traps litter in so that their is no big mess!
 For new kittens they are usually only 2-3 pounds so make sure that they can get in and out of the litter pan easily.